 What if my family’s income increases during the HSO benefit year?

-Your HSO coverage will remain in effect until July 31st of the benefit year, even if your income increases during that time.
+Your HSO coverage will remain in effect (August 1 to July 31) of the benefit year, even if your income increases during that time.
 When you reapply, they will check your new income to see if you still qualify.
+If your situation changes, update your details using the official Change of Information form.
 Changes in income will not affect your coverage while it is active.

 What happens if my dentist does not participate in HSO?